 This document was created by Clark E. Coffee, who founded and operated Graphion, a phototypesetting company in San Francisco, that pioneered many computerized typesetting techniques.
 I was involved in some of these developments.
 Clark sold the business in 2000 and retired.
+Sadly he passed away on March 21, 2013.
 I have included his document with a few minor updates in my web site because of its historical interest.

 The past thirty years have seen the rise and fall of an industry and a trade, called "phototypesetting".
 As it grew, it replaced the lead type that had been around since the Renaissance with generated automatic systems.
 It now has virtually died, as small inexpensive computers and "desktop publishing" have replaced the old skills.